fatualux/rusted_drawer/README.md

 You can change the file *apps.json*, according to your needs.

-The apps/scripts started by the launcher must be placed in a directory named **.scripts**.
+The apps/scripts started by the launcher must be placed in a directory named **Apps**.

 ***Old version:***